MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 - You can purchase AI Builder Add On and allocate capacity to your environment
 - You can wait for your trial to expire, then extend your trial: this will add new capacity.
 - You can also share your existing model with another user who still has active trial with capacity.
-- If you need help with allocating free capacity to your environment for an important event, please contact aihelpen@microsoft.com

 #### How do I convert my trial environment to a production environment?